hazraChandrima/vimrc/README.md

 - NERDTree for file navigation
 - Custom status line with Git branch display
 - Convenient key mappings for faster editing
+- fzf for fuzzy file and text search
 - Python script execution with the F5 key

 ## If you consider trying it out